-NOTE 4 - DONATED SERVICES
+NOTE 3 - DONATED SERVICES

 Contributed professional services are typically recognized as in-kind contributions if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-During 2012, the Organization received approximately \$929,000 of pro-bono legal representation from various entities on behalf of its clients.
+During 2014, the Organization received approximately \$166,000 of pro-bono legal representation from various entities on behalf of its clients.
 During 2013, there were no significant activities requiring such representation.
-In addition, the Organization received in-kind legal research resources valued at \$22,500 during both 2013 and 2012.
+In addition, the Organization received in-kind legal research resources valued at \$22,500 during both 2014 and 2013.
 Because the Organization presents its financial statements on the modified cash basis, these contributions are not reflected in the accompanying financial statements.
-Additionally, during 2013 and 2012, the Organization received a significant amount of contributed time from board members and other volunteers that did not meet the criteria for financial statement recognition.
+Additionally, during 2014 and 2013, the Organization received a significant amount of contributed time from board members and other volunteers that did not meet the criteria for financial statement recognition.

-NOTE 5 - CONCENTRATIONS
+NOTE 4 - CONCENTRATIONS

 The Organization receives support from various foundations, corporate and individual donors.
-During 2013, the Organization received \$1,200,000 in court-awarded attorney's fees.
-Additionally, during each of the years ended December 31, 2013 and 2012, the Organization received \$181,000, approximately 24% and 33% of revenues excluding attorney fee awards, respectively, from one grantor.
+During the year ended December 31, 2014, the Organization received \$318,726, approximately 34% of revenues from two grantors.
+During the year ended December 31, 2013, the Organization received \$181,000, approximately 24% of revenues excluding attorney fee awards from one grantor.
+Additionally, during 2013, the Organization received \$1,200,000 in court-awarded attorney's fees.
 A reduction in such amounts could have a significant effect on the Organization's activities.

-NOTE 6 - OPERATING LEASE
+NOTE 5 - OPERATING LEASE

 The Organization conducts its operations from office space under an operating lease.
 The current lease expired December 31, 2013, and has continued on a month-to-month basis under the same terms.
-Lease expense for office space totaled \$41,200 and \$39,680 for the years ended December 31, 2013 and 2012, respectively.
+Lease expense for office space totaled \$41,200 for each of the years ended December 31, 2014 and 2013.